 If the cause of your tinnitus is due to a medication you are taking, we will recommend a discussion with your medical doctor about reducing the usage of that medication or switching to a different medication.

 People with tinnitus may experience various emotions, such as depression, anxiety, anger, and stress.
 Behavioral therapy is recommended to treat such emotions and change the way you think about tinnitus.
+We can provide you information about therapy options.

 Patients with tinnitus may find relief with this therapy.
 Tinnitus therapy involves retraining your brain to hear and block out certain sounds, which helps to ease your symptoms.
 Once your brain is adapted to the sound of tinnitus, you become less aware of it.
+We can provide you information about this therapy option and how to obtain it.

 People with tinnitus may experience these sounds: